gridNA/scripton/readme.md

 ##Important

-If script does not stop when you expected, go to teminal and run the `script_ender.sh` script there.
+If script does not stop when you expected, go to terminal and run the `script_ender.sh` script there.